 Clapperboard iOS app and photo extension

-An iOS photo app extension that adds a clapperboard style first frame to videos for easy identification.
+An iOS photo app extension that adds a clapperboard-style first frame to videos for easy identification.
 Developed iteratively with feedback and released as a TestFlight beta.

 Overview